 The incidence of NHL overall and of most histologic subtypes rises exponentially with increasing age.
-In persons older than 65, the incidence was 90.5 per 100,000 persons in 2005-2009.
+In persons older than 65, the incidence was 91.6 (112.3 males and 76.9 females) per 100,000 persons in 2007-2011.
 Except for high-grade lymphoblastic and Burkitt lymphomas (the most common types of NHL seen in children and young adults), the median age at presentation for all subtypes of NHL exceeds 50 years.
-Low-grade lymphomas account for 37% of NHLs in patients between the ages of 35 and 64 years at diagnosis but for only 16% of cases in those younger than 35 years.
-Substantially higher rates were observed for diffuse large B-cell lymphoma (DLBCL) and Burkitt lymphoma among white and black men aged 25 to 54 years.

 The NHLs are a heterogeneous group of neoplasms that usually arise or present in lymphoid tissues, such as lymph nodes, spleen, and bone marrow, but they may arise in almost any tissue.
 The most frequent sites for extranodal lymphomas, which constitute about 20% to 30% of all lymphomas (peripheral T-cell NHL, 70% to 80%; follicular, 8% to 10%), are the stomach, skin, oral cavity and pharynx, small intestine, and central nervous system (CNS).
-Although primary CNS lymphomas are rare, there has been a threefold increase in incidence, even if patients with HIV infection and other types of immunosuppression are excluded.
+Although primary CNS lymphomas are rare (3% to 4% of CNS), there has been a threefold increase in incidence from the 1960s to the mid-1990s, even if patients with HIV infection and other types of immunosuppression are excluded.
+However, there has been an overall decline in the incidence of primary CNS lymphomas in the United States since 1995, driven mainly by the changing incidence in young and middle-aged men.
+The rate has continued to increase in men older than 65 and in women.
 Each of these sites may be involved singularly (ie, primary extranodal lymphoma) or as secondary extranodal sites concomitantly with other systemic disease.

 The potential curability of NHL varies among the different histologic subtypes and is related in part to stage at presentation.
-The 5-year relative survival rate of patients with NHL increased from 47% between 1975 and 1977 to about 70% between 2002 and 2008.
+The 5-year relative survival rate of patients with NHL increased from 47% between 1975 and 1977 to approximately 71% between 2004 and 2010.
 These improvements in survival occurred mainly in patients with intermediate- to high-grade histologies.
-The natural history (survival rates) for indolent lymphomas was unchanged from the 1950s to the early 1990s; however, recent data, including an analysis from Iowa of Surveillance, Epidemiology, and End Results (SEER) data (1979-1999), showed improved overall survival rates for patients with follicular lymphoma.
+The natural history (survival rates) for indolent lymphomas was unchanged from the 1950s to the early 1990s; however, recent Surveillance, Epidemiology, and End Results (SEER) and other data have shown improved overall survival rates for patients with follicular lymphoma.